YaoYinYing/REvoDesign/README.md

 ## Introduction

-Welcome to the repo of the **REvoDesign** - a powerful plugin aimed at facilitating enzyme redesign using a combination of structural and phylogenetic information.
+Welcome to the initial release of the **PyMOL Enzyme Redesign Toolkit** - a powerful plugin aimed at facilitating enzyme redesign using a combination of structural and phylogenetic information.
 This toolkit serves as a co-pilot for protein designers, leveraging the wealth of human knowledge in enzyme design.

 ### About the Plugin